souravs17031999/MicrosoftBing-search-query-prediction/README.md

 DuckDuckGo etc.

-Now, the problem task is to attempt to explore the intent of the people by just using the queries (searches) in the last four months Jan to April 2020 and also build a predicting model which predicts the Country of origin from where the search query was issued , as search queries made by people can really help in understanding what’s going in people’s mind during this pandemic and
+Now, the problem task is to attempt to explore the intent of the people by just using the queries (searches) in the last four months Feb to May 2020 and also build a predicting model which predicts the Country of origin from where the search query was issued , as search queries made by people can really help in understanding what’s going in people’s mind during this pandemic and